 Barcelona Top Ten

-1) LA RAMBLAS in the BARRI GOTIC district
+1) LA RAMBLA in the BARRI GOTIC district

 Bang in the centre of Barcelona is is the Barri Gòtic (Gothic quarter), Europe's largest medieval area.
-The area dates back to Roman times and the remains of the squared Roman Wall can be seen.
+It dates back to Roman times and the remains of the squared Roman Wall can be seen.
 The labyrinthine streets often open out onto squares and they are packed with tiny eateries and interesting bars.
-The area is home to Barcelona's most famous street, La Ramblas.
+The area is home to Barcelona's most famous street, La Rambla.

 Spanish poet Federico Garcia Lorca once said that La Rambla was "the only street in the world which I wish would never end".
-Everyone should start their break along the tile covered La Rambla, Barcelona's most famous walkway.
-This former riverbed, cuts through the Old City offering a tree-lined boulevard made up of a series of shorter streets (Rambla de Canaletes, the Rambla dels Estudis, the Rambla de Sant Josep, the Rambla dels Caputxins, and the Rambla de Santa Monica)which is why you will hear it referred to as Las Ramblas.
+Everyone should start their break along the tile covered La Rambla.
+This former riverbed cuts through the Old City, offering a tree-lined boulevard made up of a series of shorter streets (La Rambla de Canaletes, La Rambla dels Estudis, La Rambla de Sant Josep, La Rambla dels Caputxins, and La Rambla de Santa Monica) which is why you will hear it referred to as Las Ramblas.

 2) SAGRADA FAMILIA